dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 ```

 * Indices `start` and `end` must be integers.
 * Slices do *not* include the end value.
+It is like a half-open interval from math.
 * If indices are omitted, they default to the beginning or end of the list.

 ### Slice re-assignment

-Slices can also be reassigned and deleted.
+On lists, slices can be reassigned and deleted.

 ```python
 # Reassignment